Main CB500X RR Index page

-RRP Level 3 kit plus accessories as listed below.
+RRP Level 3 kit plus accessories as below.

-UK to southern Morocco leading fly-in tours, plus some solo riding after.
+UK to southern Morocco leading fly-in tours, plus solo riding.

-Honda’s CB500X came out in 2012, an adventure-styled road bike, one in a range of three new CB500s (below) using a smooth, slim and economical 471-cc motor.
+Honda’s CB500X came out in 2012, an adventure-styled road bike in a range of three new CB500s (below) using a smooth, slim and economical 471-cc motor.
 It was pitched as an inexpensive and unintimidating first big bike to suit the L2 power-to-weight license category in Europe.
-You probably know all that – if not there’s more about the CB-X’s origins on the intro page.
+You probably know all that – if not there’s more about the CB-X’s origins on my intro page.

-Possibly having clocked the 500X-based Thai rally racers, Rally Raid Products in the UK spotted the potential to upgrade the 500X’s reliable, compact twin-cylinder platform into a budget, all-road travel bike by improving the basic suspension and increasing the front wheel size.
-You can read about the full development process here where there’s also a good FAQ.
+Possibly having clocked the 500X-based Thai rally racers, Rally Raid Products in the UK spotted the potential to upgrade the 500X’s twin-cylinder platform into a budget, all-road travel bike by improving the suspension and increasing the front wheel size.
+You can read about the full development process here.

-To prove the concept, in 2015 Dakar Rally rider Jenny Morgan (whose original idea it all was) rode the Trans-Am Trail there and back (right).
-Around the same time three levels of RRP kits were gradually released, with L3 giving you the works: more travel, spoke wheels and a fully adjustable shock.
+To prove the concept, in 2015 Dakar Rally rider Jenny Morgan (whose original idea it all was) rode the Trans-Am Trail there and back.
+Around the same time, three levels of RRP kits were released, with L3 giving you the works: more travel, spoke wheels and a fully adjustable shock.

-In its way the ‘CB500X RR’ is a 21-st century iteration of Kawasaki’s extinct KLE500 (left).
-Other comparisons include Honda’s Transalp, Yamaha’s XT660Z Tenere, the 650 V-Strom and what’s now the BMW F700GS (formerly 650GS).
-All bar the XT are mid-sized twins which make great travel bikes: comfortable long-distance machines that can handle the odd rough track while carrying loads and eating up the road miles.
-Many of those bikes are based on old designs; the 500X uses a modern engine that’s smoother than a Tenere, more economical than a current Transalp and physically smaller than a V-Strom or 700GS.
-And it’s cheap too: £5k when it came out with plenty of used examples at £3500 when I was looking.
-Now £5.5 new with a commensurate increase in used prices.
+Many of those bikes are based on old designs, but the 500X uses a modern engine that’s smoother than a Tenere, more economical than a Transalp and physically smaller than a V-Strom or 650/700/750GS.
+And it’s cheap too: £5k when it came out with plenty of used examples at £3500 when I was looking and now from £2500.
 Service intervals are 8000 miles.

-Stop me if you’ve heard this before but I’ve long believed a parallel twin of around 500cc makes an optimal do-it-all bike in what I call the AM Zone where realistically you’re dealing with imperfect roads and gravel tracks, rather than pristine highways punctuated with fully franchised service areas.
-At the same time you’re probably not seeking out BAM-style challenges for which all the above listed bikes would be too heavy.
-For that a 450 single trail bike fits the bill – more poke than a 250, less vibration and weight than a big tumper.
-But that category is also currently undersubscribed.
+Stop me if you’ve heard this before, but I’ve long believed a parallel twin of around 500cc makes an optimal do-it-all bike in what the AM Zone where realistically you’re dealing with imperfect roads and gravel tracks, rather than pristine highways punctuated with fully franchised service areas, or barely rideable BAM-style challenges.

-In its standard form the Honda is a pleasant machine that handles, brakes and goes as nicely as the people you’re likely to meet on it.
-Alongside a 700GS or V-Strom it’s a compact bike that’s easy to manoeuvre in traffic and manage on the trail.
-For its performance potential it’s also the most economical bike I’ve every owned.
-Up to 90mpg Imp is possible pootling along Moroccan back roads and as with many bikes, there’s a 20% improvement in economy if you stick below 105kph (65mph).
-The worst I got was 57mpg in north Spain where it seems the winds are forever in your face, the litres read short or quite possibly, running heated gear draws power and so costs fuel.
+In its standard form, the Honda is a pleasant machine that handles, brakes and goes as nicely as the people you’re likely to meet on it.
+Alongside a 750GS or V-Strom, it’s a compact bike that’s easy to manoeuvre in traffic and manage on the trail.
+For its performance potential, it’s also the most economical bike of its size I’ve ever owned.
+Up to 90mpg (75 US) is possible pootling along Moroccan back roads and, as with many bikes, there’s a 20% improvement in economy if you stick below 105kph (65mph).
+The worst I got was 57mpg in north Spain where it seems the winds are forever in your face, the litres short or quite possibly, running heated gear draws power and so costs fuel.
 Inspect the full fuel record here.

 CB500X vs CRF250L